 Travel Routes through India: Explore India in 4 weeks

-Route: Delhi – Varanasi – Agra – Jaipur – Jaisalmer – Jodhpur – Udaipur – Mumbai – Goa – Hampi – Kerala
+Route 1: Delhi – Varanasi – Agra – Jaipur – Jaisalmer – Jodhpur – Udaipur – Mumbai – Goa – Hampi – Kerala (Route on GoogleMaps)

-This travel route through India is one of the most popular month long routes for travelers, especially with backpackers.
-This route has you starting in the historically rich capital.
-Head east to visit one of the oldest cities known to civilization.
-Travel west to visit the Taj Mahal, and then loop around the Desert State of Rajasthan.
+This travel route through India is one of the most popular month-long routes for travellers, especially with backpackers.
+This route has you starting in the historically rich capital of Delhi.
+Head east to visit Varanasi, one of the oldest continually inhabited cities known to civilization.
+Travel west to visit the Taj Mahal, and then loop around the desert state of Rajasthan.

-You’ll get to explore cities rich in culture and character in Rajasthan (Jaipur, Jodhpur, Udaipur).
+While traveling in India, you’ll get to explore cities rich in culture and character in Rajasthan (Jaipur, Jodhpur, Udaipur).
 You can also take part in the Camel Safari & the Desert Camp in Jaisalmer.
-End the northern leg of your trip in Udaipur before taking a bus/flight to Mumbai.
+End the northern leg of your trip in Udaipur before taking a bus or flight to Mumbai.

-Travelling in the south is more relaxing, as you’ll be travelling south along the same coast as Mumbai.
+Travelling to the South is more relaxing, as you’ll be travelling along the same coast as Mumbai.
 Relax on the beaches in Goa.
 Explore the boulders and rice fields of the time-bound Hampi.
 Visit the beautiful state of Kerala known for its backwaters and its tea plantations.

-Depending on when you are looking to travel, this route can be quite busy.
-This is one of the most frequented routes by travelers wanting to visit India.
-If you plan on picking it, we suggest you ensure all your transport and accommodation is booked in advance.
+Depending on when you are looking to travel, this travel route through India can be quite busy.
+This is one of the most frequented routes by travellers wanting to visit India.
+If you plan on picking it, we suggest you ensure all your transport and accommodation is booked well in advance.

 Backpacker!
 Boutique! or mix and match, we can help you plan a well thought and cost effective month across India.